Isotopic tiling theory for hyperbolic surfaces: Lifts of Mapping Class Groups

-The contents of this section open up possible investigations into more refined questions relating to isotopic tiling theory on a Riemannian surface $S$.
-For example, lemma \ref{lem:uniqueext} tells us that elements of the MCG that are supported in a particular subsurface give rise to automorphisms that leave invariant a subset of the generators.
-It is well-known that the MCG of any surface has generators that are supported in subsurfaces.
-Furthermore, one is often in a situation where one is only interested in a subclass of all isotopy classes of tilings of a given surface, in which case theorem \ref{thm:submcgs} facilitates the investigation.
-Proposition \ref{prop:finitelifts} tells us that from a perspective of tilings as graph embeddings, there is only a finite number of topologically distinct graph embeddings into $S$ that can be produced by changing the isotopy class of the embedding of the graph into the orbifold.
+The contents of this section open up possible investigations into more refined questions relating to isotopic tiling theory on a hyperbolic Riemannian surface $S$.
+For example, by the results of this section, in particular theorem \ref{thm:submcgs} and lemma \ref{lem:uniqueext}, we see that elements of the MCG that are supported in a particular subsurface give rise to automorphisms that leave invariant a subset of the generators.
+It is well-known that the MCG of any surface has generators that are supported in subsurfaces~\cite{GERVAIS2001}.

 The results furthermore add to the duality of the description of the MCG as a group of geometric transformations and as a group of algebraic transformations.
-In particular, the following important related questions can be examined from an algebraic or a geometric point of view. \begin{itemize} \item Which isotopically distinct tilings with the same symmetry group $G$ are related by a homeomorphism of $S$? \item How does an element of the MCG of an orbifold relate to the MCG of a covering orbifold? \end{itemize} Note that in most cases these questions do not have a generic answer and depend on the set up, i.e. the conformal structure on $S$ and the tiling.
+In particular, the following important related questions can be examined from algebraic or geometric points of view. \begin{itemize} \item Which isotopically distinct tilings with the same symmetry group $G$ are related by a homeomorphism of $S$? \item How does an element of the MCG of an orbifold relate to the MCG of a covering orbifold? \end{itemize} Note that in most cases these questions do not have a generic answer and depend on the set up, i.e. the conformal structure\footnote{Note that we explicitly allow local coordinate changes to be antiholomorphic.} on $S$ and the tiling.